Hopex-Development/laravel-vk-sdk/README.md

 - Simple and quick confirmation of the Callback server: routes have already been created
 - Processing community events (new message, wall post, etc.)
 - Sending messages of various types to personal and group chats
+- Adding censorship to messages and player names sent from the game server
 - Integration with game servers (SourceQuery)
 - The use of an unlimited number of communities and game servers